JakobHolkestadMolnes/IOT-Sound/README.md

 ## Methodology

+Our group always met physically at campus in order to work together.
+We tried to meet at least two times a week, our course schedule permitting.
+When it came to the programming itself, we worked fast and tried to focus on adding new features rather than never breaking anything.
+This way we could see what was useful and what wasn't, and could instead go back and fix bugs or refactor.

+We decided to use Rust as our programming language because it is a common choice for microcontrollers.
+The more we used it the more we realized it was a perfect choice.
+We especially liked the memory safety and its borrow system.

 ## Results
 ### How data flows?
 Below is a simple data flow diagram for our system, with description underneath.
 We will go into more detail shortly.